ietf-wg-idr/RFC4271bis/rfc4271bis.md

   : Interior Gateway Protocol - a routing protocol used to exchange
     routing information among routers within a single Autonomous System.

+Import Policy:
+  : A local policy to be applied to the information contained in the
+    Adj-RIBs-In.
+As described in {{rib}}, the Adj-RIBs-In contain information learned from other BGP speakers, and the application of the Import Policy results in the routes that will be considered in the Decision Process by the local BGP speaker.

 Loc-RIB:
   : The Loc-RIB contains the routes that have been selected by the